 by Lee Ann Pomrenke

-Passion.
 We know when we have it, and we know when we don’t.
 And we know it’s not something we can muster up when it just isn’t there.

 During the cold, long nights of winter, after the excitement of Christmas and Epiphany has passed, our lack of passion can be all too obvious.
-We all go through times when we are stuck in a rut, merely going along with the status quo, possibly wanting to make a difference but with no idea where to start or motivation to think about it.
+We all go through times when we are stuck in a rut, merely going along with the status quo, possibly wanting to make a difference, but with no idea where to start or motivation to think about it.

 Other times we’re not looking for anything in particular, but somehow something chooses us.
 Stumbling into passion that way feels like “eureka!”
-Suddenly we find the spark that was inside us all along, now freed to change the world.
+Suddenly we find the spark inside us all along, now freed to change the world.

 Have your gifts chosen you?

 Maybe the moment and your gifts have come together to stir up your passion.
-Or you and those you love have been seeking out new passions, new ways to make a difference or movements that truly move you.
+Or you and those you love have been seeking out new passions, new ways to make a difference, or movements that truly move you.
 In any event, consider the biblical story of Esther, a Jewish woman who lived in Persia long ago.

 Then there came a threat to the Jews in the empire.
 Was Esther starting to feel restless, maybe ready for a change, perhaps looking for a cause to champion?
 Probably not – but her identity and the moment came together to spark her passion.

 The king’s closest adviser, Haman, resented Mordecai and began to plot against all the Jews of Persia.
 Mordecai told Queen Esther of the threat, but she refused his plea.
-No one could approach the king without being summoned, she told him, not even the queen.
+No one could approach the king without being summoned; she told him, not even the queen.
 Even to try could mean her death.

 But Mordecai told her, “Do not think that in the king’s palace you will escape any more than all the other Jews.
 For if you keep silence at such a time as this, relief and deliverance will rise for the Jews from another quarter, but you and your father’s family will perish.
 Who knows?
 Perhaps you have come to royal dignity for just such a time as this” (Esther 4:13-14).

 The Jewish people were facing a mortal threat, and as Mordecai pointed out, Esther was in a unique position to persuade the king to have mercy on her people.
-And so she did – putting her own clever twist into the tale.
+And so she did – putting her clever twist into the tale.

 Esther changed from a docile follower of everybody’s advice to a passionate advocate for her people.
-In the story, the change came from one conversation with her foster father Mordecai.
+In the story, the change came from one conversation with her foster father, Mordecai.
 But we don’t often become instantly passionate about something.
 First, we have to give ourselves some space to see how it goes, whom it connects us to, and how we feel about it.
 We have to trust our instincts and recognize our natural strengths and weaknesses.
 But the voices of people we trust – as Esther trusted Mordecai – can also play a major role.

 Self-interest or selfishness?

 When a community organizer first talked to me about self-interest, it sounded selfish.
-But it is actually the opposite: Knowing how I am affected by and therefore personally invested in something is not just about me.
+But it is the opposite: Knowing how I am affected by and therefore personally invested in something is not just about me.
 When we can identify how an issue affects us directly, it is easier to stay committed to the cause if that becomes inconvenient or worse.
 Also, telling our stories is the most genuine, non-threatening way to share our passion.

 Would Esther have stood up to the king if Mordecai had not reminded her that Haman’s plan to murder the Jews of Persia meant that her own life was in danger anyway?
 His words reminded her that although she was not the only one who could act for God’s justice, there was a lot hanging on her actions.
 Plus, Esther was in a unique position.
-No one else had the access to the king that she had.
+No one else had access to the king that she had.

-Our self-interest may begin with people and places we can name, but the passions that are most worth pursuing have a larger impact as well.
+Our self-interest may begin with people and places we can name, but the passions that are most worth pursuing have a greater impact as well.
 Esther gathered her courage and spoke up for the sake of the Jewish people scattered across all the provinces her king ruled, and thus she became an instrument of God’s action.
-Then she discovered that she was not alone; all the Jewish people throughout the kingdom rose up to defend themselves against Haman’s evil plan.
+Then she discovered that she was not alone; all the Jewish people throughout the kingdom rose to defend themselves against Haman’s evil plan.